hashicorp/terraform-provider-aws/website/docs/r/lexv2models_intent.html.markdown

 The following arguments are optional:

 * `closing_setting` - (Optional) Configuration block for the response that Amazon Lex sends to the user when the intent is closed.
 See [`closing_setting`](#closing_setting).
 * `confirmation_setting` - (Optional) Configuration block for prompts that Amazon Lex sends to the user to confirm the completion of an intent.
 If the user answers "no," the settings contain a statement that is sent to the user to end the intent.
+If you configure this block without `prompt_specification.*.prompt_attempts_specification`, AWS will provide default configurations for `Initial` and `Retry1` `prompt_attempts_specification`s.
+This will cause Terraform to report differences.
+Use the `confirmation_setting` configuration above in the [Basic Usage](#basic-usage) example to avoid differences resulting from AWS default configuration.
 See [`confirmation_setting`](#confirmation_setting).
 * `description` - (Optional) Description of the intent.
 Use the description to help identify the intent in lists.
 * `dialog_code_hook` - (Optional) Configuration block for invoking the alias Lambda function for each user input.
 You can invoke this Lambda function to personalize user interaction.
 See [`dialog_code_hook`](#dialog_code_hook).
 * `fulfillment_code_hook` - (Optional) Configuration block for invoking the alias Lambda function when the intent is ready for fulfillment.
 You can invoke this function to complete the bot's transaction with the user.
 See [`fulfillment_code_hook`](#fulfillment_code_hook).